 - Adhere to Dr. Laprade’s list of foods to avoid while wearing braces.
 Chewy, hard, or sticky foods can damage your braces and promote tooth decay.

 - Carefully perform oral hygiene tasks, including brushing and flossing.
 This can be tricky with braces, but is imperative for good oral health.

 - Keep all your scheduled appointments so that you maintain your treatment timeline and have the greatest chance for success.

-These are clear ceramic braces, which are nearly invisible in your smile and will not discolor or stain.
-Ovation C braces are comfortable and low maintenance.
+These are clear braces, which are nearly invisible in your smile and will not discolor or stain.
+Our clear braces are comfortable and low maintenance.
 Many of our adult patients choose this option.

 What are clear aligners?